 As people plan for retirement, and they exhaust their contribution limits to their 401(k), IRA or other retirement account, they can buy annuities, which offer tax-deferred options for retirement planning.
 They are enticing to use as retirement vehicles because they can offer a guaranteed stream of payments that last as long as you live.

 Annuities aren’t for everyone.
 If you have enough money from Social Security and your other retirement accounts, then an annuity might not be for you.
-Annuities are typically used by people who are looking for additional guaranteed income in retirement.
+Annuity products are typically used by people who are looking for additional guaranteed income in retirement.

-If you are interested in an annuity, you should work with a financial advisor, who can look at your retirement portfolio and give you an analysis of your preparedness for retirement.
+If you are interested in an annuity, you should work with an advisor who can look at your retirement portfolio and give you an analysis of your preparedness for retirement.
 If your financial advisor recommends annuities, make sure you ask about how they work, including:

 - “Free look” period

-The last item, “free look,” is a law that varies from state to state that gives you a certain amount of time — 10 days to 1 month — to walk away from an annuity and get your money back.
+The last item, “free look,” is a law that varies from state to state that gives you 10 to 30 days to walk away from an annuity and get your money back.
 In Minnesota, for example, the so-called “cooling off” period is 10 days for life insurance policies and annuities.
 In Arizona, if you are over age 65, you have 30 days, and if you are under 65, you have 10 days.

-Wondering if annuities are right for you?
+Wondering how to buy an annuity or if an annuity product is right for you?
 Talk to someone at Lundervold Financial.

 Learn More About Lundervold Financial’s Blueprint for Financial Clarity™